GST and the Taxation of Cryptocurrencies

 • Technology-Assisted Compliance

 As blockchain technology grows, tax authorities can use it to streamline compliance.
-Transparent and traceable technologies can reduce anonymity issues and improve tax filing.
+Transparent and traceable technologies can reduce anonymity issues and also improve tax filing.

 • Educational Initiatives